 This region of Canada, about 600 miles northwest of Wyoming, was chosen to mimic the Wyoming landscape that frames the love story between the two cowboy protagonists of Brokeback.

 The following locations were featured in the film.
 All are vibrant tourist destinations.

 Calgary is the launching pad by which most visitors explore the Rocky Mountains in Alberta as it is the closest major city and has an international airport.
 Edmonton - three hours north - is another option.

 Calgary is briefly featured in the bar scene where Jake and Lureen get together.
-Calgary’s combination of good old fashioned hospitality and cultural diversity offers visitors a truly satisfying stay.
-Drive an hour out of town due west, and you’re in Banff National Park in heart of the Canadian Rockies.
+Calgary’s combination of good old-fashioned hospitality and cultural diversity offers visitors a truly satisfying stay.
+Drive an hour out of town due west, and you’re in Banff National Park in the heart of the Canadian Rockies.